tsadams1973/website/blog/content/posts/azure-practical-ml-book/index.md

 The chapter continues with **Swagger Documentation for the Web Service**.
 It walks you through how to add decorators to the *score.py* file we have been using in order to generate Swagger documentation for the API.
 Since the chapter includes a [link](https://github.com/dcstwh/AzureMachineLearningAutoMLBook/blob/master/examples/swagger.json) to the github repository with the resulting *swagger.json* file in it, you should be able to follow along.

 Chapter 5 wraps up with some helpful advice on how to debug service failures, and with that it is on to the next.

+### Classification and Regression {#four}

+Chapter 6 starts out covering some machine learning fundamentals, particularly the differences between classification and regression as machine learning techniques as well as the types of problems they are intended to solve.
+It wastes no time introducing the German Credit Risk data set that is used for the classification problem (identifying credit risks) it uses as an example.

+In a couple pages it will point out where to get the [sample Notebook](https://github.com/PracticalAutomatedMachineLearning/Azure/blob/master/notebook/Chap_6_Classification.ipynb) for the chapter.
+As with previous chapters, I've included that Notebook with some minor modifications to make it easier to follow along with in my [practical-machine-learning](https://notebooks.azure.com/tsa-adams/projects/practical-machine-learning) project.
+It is named *Chap_6_Classification.ipynb*.

+If you want to run the German credit risk code snippet, just scroll about a quarter of the way down the Notebook.
+It is the first cell in the **Data Preparation* section.
+All this really does is give you a quick view of the data we will be working with for this example.

+After some more foundational discussion about classification and regression algorithms, the chapter has a section on **Setting up the Azure Machine Learning workspace** meant to walk you through configuring the sample Notebook.
+I rewrote the **Preparing the Azure Machine Learning Workspace** of the Notebook in my project to set everything up the way we have with all of the other Notebooks so far.
+So, this section will not be aligned between the book and the Notebook, but running through the steps should leave you in the same place by the time the **Data Preparation** section begins.

+For the rest of the chapter, we walk through reading the data set and examining it before training models with automated ML, selecting the best model, and testing it.
+All of the steps from the chapter are included in the sample notebook, so it should be easy to follow along.
+One note: in the book, they set the number of iterations at 30 in the AutoML config.
+I've changed that back to 10 in the interest of saving some time.
+Also, the example notebook on github had some additional steps in it for looking at the data which I've left in my Notebook.
+So, everything from the chapter is in the Notebook, but there is some bonus code as well.